 Winter is my favorite season in the city.
 If this was a ski resort, the decision would be easier to understand.
 But it isn’t.
 So some explanation is in order.

 Snow on the ground, crisp night air, groups of friends half-hidden in the steam rising from mugs of hot mulled wine, roast chestnuts, and the kind of Christmas decorations we used to have before we discovered plastic and fluorescent lighting.

 That’s Vienna in winter (not always with snow, admittedly).

 It can get bitterly cold; it’s not impossible to get down to -15 centigrade (5 Farenheit) on some days.
 Snow on the roads soon turns to brown slush.
-And if you’ve any kind of profile on your shoes and boots, you’ll end up picking bits of grit out of them for weeks to come.
+And if you’ve any kind of profile on your shoes and boots, you can end up picking bits of grit out of them for weeks to come.

 Soft lighting, decorations made of wood and straw.
 You know those wintry Victorian scenes you get on the side of old biscuit tins?
 Exactly.

 If you only visit Vienna once, and you’re not averse to a bit of a chill in the air, then visit when the Christmas markets are on.
 That usually means mid-November until Christmas (and often beyond).

 Summer (June to August)

 One advantage of the summer is that large proportions of the local population disappear to summer residences or vacations, leaving more room for those who stay.

 The disadvantage is that thousands of tourists coming the other way pass the migrating locals.
 Popular tourist destinations can get very busy.

 Vienna’s municipal authorities also do a fantastic job of brightening up the city with flowers, and not just in parks and gardens either.
 Many roadsides burst with floral colour.

 Italian ice cream makers spend the winter back home in Italy before opening up to the Viennese public in the warmer months.
 A good tip for the city center is Zanoni (actually open for all but a few weeks of the year – walk along Rotenturmstraße from St.Stephens cathedral).